renpy/renpy/sphinx/source/screens.rst

 Screens are updated at the start of each interaction, and each time an interaction is restarted.

+A screen has a scope associated with it, giving values to some variables.
+When a variable is accessed by a screen, it's first looked up in the scope, and then looked up as a global variable.

 **Screens must not cause side effects that are visible from outside the screen.** Ren'Py will run a screen multiple times, as it deems necessary.
 It runs a screen as part of the image